 So the system looks inward and backward.
 This viewpoint helps to consolidate existing structures and to form individuals for living in society as it is.
 Therefore, and we do not mean this pejoratively, education is by nature conservative.

-All education, beginning with family education, has the task of socialising children and adolescents.
-Schools continue and will continue to carry out the duties of civic training (especially in countries which recently acquired or recovered their national identSelf-perpetuating function of education
+All education, beginning with family education, has the task of socializing children and adolescents.
+Schools continue and will continue to carry out the duties of civic training (especially in countries which recently acquired or recovered their national identcivic training